msotov/EWComputation/README.md

 For questions and/or suggestions (very welcomed!) please either pull an issue, or contact me at marisotov@gmail.com

-If you-re using this module in your research, please cite Soto et al. 2020 (submitted).
+If you're using this module in your research, please cite Soto et al. 2020 (https://arxiv.org/abs/2009.03371).

 **Important**
 The spectra has to be shifted to restframe before attempting to